IRS Form 8300 reference guide

 Note: When sending a statement to the payor when required, do not send form as the statement if the form has 1B checked off as suspicious transaction.
 Forms 8300 marked suspicious are treated confidentially.
 Under no circumstances should the parties on the form be made aware of a suspicious Form 8300 filing.

-When to Report Payments
+When to report payments

 The amount of cash a customer uses for a transaction and when the customer makes the transaction are the determining factors for when the business must file the Form 8300.
 Generally, a business must file Form 8300 within 15 days after they receive the cash.
 If the 15th day falls on a Saturday, Sunday, or holiday the business must file the report on the next business day.

 Example: An attorney receives more than $10,000 cash from a person as advance payment for legal services.
 Even though no service has been performed at the time the cash is received, the attorney is required to file Form 8300 within fifteen days after the cash is received.
-Once a person receives (in a transaction or related transactions) cash exceeding $10,000 in a person's trade or business, a Form 8300 must be filed.
+Once a person receives (in a transaction or related transactions) cash exceeding $10,000 in a person's trade or business, a Form 8300 must be timely filed.

-Multiple Payments
+Multiple payments

 In some situations, the payer may arrange to pay in cash installments.
 If the first payment is more than $10,000, a business must file Form 8300 within 15 days.
 If the first payment is not more than $10,000, the business adds the first payment and any later payments made within one year of the first payment.
 When the total cash payments exceed $10,000, the business must file Form 8300 within 15 days.